Dynamic resource allocation in eukaryotic Resource Balance Analysis: Theoretical properties of prokaryotic RBA

-\begin{proof} By Proposition~\ref{prop:monotonicity}, the set of feasible growth rates is an interval of the form $[0,\bar\mu]$ or $[0,\bar\mu)$ for some $\bar\mu \ge 0$.
+\begin{proof} By Proposition~\ref{prop:monotonicity}, the set of feasible growth rates is an interval of the form $[0,\bar\mu]$ or $[0,\bar\mu)$ for some $\bar\mu \ge 0$, depending on whether feasibility is attained at the supremum.
 Feasibility at $\mu = 0$ ensures that this interval is nonempty.
 Furthermore, enzyme capacity constraints (III) and density constraints (IV) impose upper bounds on admissible fluxes and molecular machine concentrations.
 As a result, arbitrarily large values of $\mu$ cannot satisfy constraints (II) and (IV) simultaneously.
 Hence, the set of feasible growth rates is bounded from above, which leads us to $\mu_{\max} < +\infty$.
 By defining $\mu_{\max}$ as stated in the corollary, yields the desired result. \end{proof}

+\begin{remark} The previous corollary is stated in its most general form, allowing the feasible-growth interval to be either open or closed at its upper endpoint, depending on whether the supremum is attained.
+In the present RBA framework, however, for each fixed growth rate $\mu \ge 0$, the feasible set of $\mathcal P_p(\mu)$ is a closed polyhedron, and the coefficients of the constraints depend continuously on the parameter $\mu$.
+As a consequence, the feasible-growth set $\left\{\mu \ge 0\;\middle|\;\mathcal P_p(\mu)\text{ is feasible}\right\}$ is a closed subset of $\mathbb R_{\ge 0}$.
+Therefore, the supremum $\mu_{\max}$ is necessarily attained, and the interval of feasible growth rates is in fact equal to $ [0,\mu_{\max}].$ \end{remark}

+\begin{remark}[Degeneracy and non-uniqueness of optimal solutions] In general, optimal solutions of the RBA problem at $\mu = \mu_{\max}$ are not unique.
+This non-uniqueness arises from the linear structure of the constraints and from the presence of alternative metabolic pathways, isoenzymes, or redundant molecular machines.
+More precisely, the feasible set $\mathcal F(\mu_{\max})$, as it is defined above in~\eqref{feasible set}, is a convex polyhedron and optimal solutions typically lie on a face of this polyhedron with dimension greater than zero.
+Consequently, multiple distinct flux distributions and molecular machine allocations can support the same maximal growth rate.
+From a biological perspective, this degeneracy reflects the existence of multiple resource allocation strategies that are equally optimal in terms of growth, allowing cells to exhibit phenotypic variability or robustness to perturbations without loss of fitness. \end{remark}

 We now show how degradation (turnover) of biological macromolecules can be integrated into the RBA framework.
 In principle, the approach applies to any molecular entity, including proteins, RNAs, metabolites, or macromolecular machines.
 For clarity, we restrict the exposition to metabolites and proteins, as other cases can be treated analogously.